thanh-ngvt/play-framework-hcaptcha-example/README.md

 ```
 - allowed hosts to test domain configred for captcha

-Make sure that you also adjust your hosts file to adapt with domain captcha test, because hCaptcha doesn't work in localhost:9000 domain.
+Make sure that you also adjust your hosts file to adapt with domain captcha test registered, because most of captcha doesn't work in localhost:9000 domain.

 ```
 sbt run